Benchmarking Attacks on Learning with Errors: Conclusion and Future Work

 This paper also makes meaningful contributions through its efforts implementing and scaling up the attacks evaluated, yielding valuable lessons learned that can inform future research.
 We hope the insights shared from our work implementing these attacks will aid and inspire other researchers in the lattice community to join us in this benchmarking endeavour.
 Topics for future work include:

-\para{Optimizing the attack implementations we provide.} Although we do our best to fairly compare the four attacks we evaluate, there are inevitable inefficiencies in our implementations.
+\para{Optimizing attack implementations.} Although we do our best to fairly compare the four attacks we evaluate, there are inevitable inefficiencies in our implementations.
 We expect that additional engineering would make these attacks more efficient.
-For example, making the enumeration SVP in BKZ faster (via a GPU implementation like~\cite{pohmannfpll}) would greatly improve the lattice reduction time for all attacks.

-\para{Revisiting theoretical estimates with experimental insights.} In several instances, theoretical predictions do not match experimental observations.
+For example, speeding up the enumeration SVP in BKZ2.0 (via a GPU implementation like~\cite{pohmannfpll}) would greatly improve the lattice reduction time for all attacks. \para{Revisiting theoretical estimates with experimental insights.} In several instances, theoretical predictions do not match experimental observations.
 For example, the Estimator over-estimates the number of short vectors needed but under-estimates time needed for successful Dual Hybrid MiTM attacks.
-We also observe discrepancies between predicted and actual BKZ2 times, as shown in \S\ref{subsec:bkz} and Appendix~\ref{sec:bkz_timings}.
-These indicate a need for examination of theoretical assumptions to ensure they align with real-world behavior.
+We also observe discrepancies between predicted and actual BKZ2.0 times, as shown in \S\ref{subsec:bkz} and Appendix~\ref{sec:BKZ2.0_timings}. \ejw{Rigorous work is needed to better understand, and eventually correct, these discrepancies.
+In particular, future work should ensure theoretical assumptions align with real-world behavior.}

 \para{Implement additional attacks in open source codebase.} This work evaluates a subset of relevant attacks on LWE, and important future work involves implementing additional attacks for evaluation.
 Everyone is welcome to contribute their own attack implementation to the open source codebase we release with this paper.
 Interesting attacks to consider implementing include, but are not limited to, Bounded Distance Decoding (BDD) attacks, primal hybrid attacks, and the dual hybrid approach of~\cite{bilu2021} that uses matrix multiplication and pruning instead of MiTM for guessing.